mlang/bmc/README.txt

     is to be prefered internally, always.
 Is Unicode Braille supported on Windows in the command prompt?
 Currently unit test input data is all encoded with UTF-(.
 Figure out if this is a problem on Windows.
+* Improve error reporting during parsing: Some useful diagnostics are already printed, but in many other cases the parser does not produce helpful error messages.
+It can be quite hard to start a braille music piece from scratch if you have no idea why it is not accepted by BMC.
 * Implement Standard MIDI File (SMF) writing: In addition to real-time playback, musical scores should also be exportable to MIDI files on disk such that they can be played or imported with other programs.
 Note that the current